Failed (2016)

 Raw PPG data

 We are working to gather raw data for device performance to share for independent analysis.
-We expect to launch this feature later in 2023.
+We expect to launch this feature soon.

 Not Available